Differentiating the entropy of random walks on hyperbolic groups: Definitions and results

-The next Theorem summarizes the part of this argument we just sketched that does not explicitly use the hyperbolicity of $\G$.
+The next theorem summarizes the part of this argument we just sketched that does not explicitly use the hyperbolicity of $\G$.

-\begin{theo}Ê Ê Let $\G$ be a finitely generated group; $S$ a finite symmetric generating set; $d$ a left-invariant proper metric on $\G$ and $\l\in[-1,1]\ra\mu_\l\in\p_s(S)$ be a curve in $\p_s(S)$ satisfying the Regularity Assumption.
-We further assume that:\\Ê (i) the joint Central Limit Theorem holds for the vector $(\vert Z_n\vert, M_n)$ under $\P^0$ with asymptotic covariance $\sigma$,\\ (ii) Then we have
+\begin{theo} Let $\G$ be a finitely generated group; $S$ a finite symmetric generating set; $d$ a left-invariant proper metric on $\G$ and $\l\in [-1,1]\ra\mu_\l\in{\cal P}_s(S)$ be a curve in ${\cal P}_s(S)$ satisfying the Regularity Assumption.
+We further assume that: \begin{longlist}[(ii)] \item[(i)] the joint central limit theorem holds for the vector $(\vert Z_n\vert, M_n)$ under $\P^0$ with asymptotic covariance $\sigma$, \item[(ii)]